allexx99/Eternal_Capital/README.md

 Additionally, "Eternal Capital" facilitates seamless communication between users through a user-friendly and secure integrated chat feature.
 This encourages investors to support one another and build meaningful relationships.

 A critical aspect of developing this web application was ensuring security, which was achieved through an authentication and access-control framework called Spring Security.

+The backend and frontend sections can be found in the 'Production' branch, containing the complete code of the application.